DanRoach-SBU/Four-Stage-Pipelined-Multimedia-Processor/README.md

 # Four-Stage-Pipelined-Multimedia-Processor
 ESE 345 Computer Architecture Final Project

-This project is still in progress, but nearing completion.
-All required components of the processor are implemented, including the program counter, instruction buffer, register file, data forwarding control unit and multiplexers, ALU, and pipeline registers.
+This project is still in progress, but the decriptions of the components and testbenches are complete.
 Components are connected in the CPU.vhd file.

 To do:
 - Add synchronous clear signals to all synchronous components